oliviertassinari/material-ui/docs/pages/blog/mui-core-v5.md

 - add `@mui/styles` as a dependency and change the imports of the `makeStyles`/`withStyles` utilities
 - use [`tss-react`](https://github.com/garronej/tss-react) - it has API is similar to JSS makeStyles but works with emotion

-You can find more information for this on the [Migrate `makeStyles` to emotion](/guides/migration-v4/#migrate-makestyles-to-emotion) section of the migration guide.
+You can find more information for this on the [Migrate from JSS](/guides/migration-v4/#migrate-from-jss) section of the migration guide.

 ### Installation